guhilling/smart-release-plugin/README.md

 ## Quick Start

-Most important: You have to git as version control system.
+Most important: You have to use git as version control system.
 Support for other VCS is no yet planned.

 ### Project Setup